30, September, 2015 RGU researchers to help develop device for back pain sufferers

-06, February, 2015 Volunteers sought for chronic back pain self-management research
+20, May, 2015 New volunteers sought for low back pain research

-Researchers are looking for participants to help older people with chronic low back pain manage their condition.
+Health researchers are looking for new volunteers from across the north-east to take part in research to help older people with chronic low back pain manage their condition.

 Environmental & Occupational Health